Calpain-1 catalytic subunit

-Calpain-1 catalytic subunit (CANP 1) is a protein that in humans is encoded by the CAPN1 gene.
+Calpain-1 catalytic subunit (CAPN 1) is a protein that in humans is encoded by the CAPN1 gene.

 Function

 The calpains, calcium-activated neutral proteases, are nonlysosomal, intracellular cysteine proteases.
 The mammalian calpains include ubiquitous, stomach-specific, and muscle-specific proteins.
 The ubiquitous enzymes consist of heterodimers with distinct large, catalytic subunits associated with a common small, regulatory subunit.
 This gene encodes the large subunit of the ubiquitous enzyme, calpain 1.

 Interactions

 CAPN1 has been shown to interact with PSEN2.